EMBO Workshop

 Registration is not yet open for this event.
 If you are interested in receiving more information please register your interest.

-‘Quantitative biology to molecular mechanisms’ aims to bridge the gap between technologies and scales, serving as a platform for the emergence of ideas and concepts to model complex biological systems.
-Leaders in genomics, functional proteomics, quantitative imaging, microscopy, and theory will gather to discuss their data and models, transcending their respective fields of expertise.
-The meeting will be bridging three interconnected themes where systems level approaches in molecular biology research are transforming our understanding of biological systems.
+Quantitative biology to molecular mechanisms aims to bridge the gap between technologies and scales, serving as a platform for the emergence of ideas and concepts to model complex biological systems.
+With new horizons in sight, this meeting will provide a necessary reassessment of the scope of “systems biology.”
+Leaders in genomics, dynamic proteomics, quantitative imaging, and theory will gather to discuss their data and models, transcending their respective fields of expertise.

 “It was a fantastic meeting with diverse talks that combined technology development with interesting biological questions.
 I truly enjoyed it and learned so much in a short time.” – Abdel Mazouzi, Netherlands Cancer Institute, The Netherlands